semad/getMedia/docs/ANALYSIS_IMPLEMENTATION_SPEC.md

         if v and not all(ch.startswith('@') for ch in v): raise ValueError("Channel names must start with '@'") return v

+    def validate_config(self) -> bool:
+        """Validate configuration parameters."""
+        try:
+            # Check if at least one data source is enabled
+            if not self.enable_file_source and not self.enable_api_source:
+                return False

+            # Check if diff analysis is enabled with both sources
+            if self.enable_diff_analysis and not (self.enable_file_source and self.enable_api_source):
+                return False

+            # Validate output directory
+            output_path = Path(self.output_dir)
+            if not output_path.parent.exists():
+                return False

+            return True
+        except Exception:
+            return False

 class DataSource(BaseModel):
     """Represents a data source for analysis."""